 10GHz Narrowband Equipment

-The equipment shown on the left comprised a basic G3WDG transmit and receive system with the addition of a 1W Qualcomm amplifier.
+The Mark 2 NB equipment shown on the left comprised a basic G3WDG transmit and receive system with the addition of a 1W Qualcomm amplifier.
 An G8ACE ovened oscillator with a Luis Cupido type PLL was used for the LO and this can be locked to a 10MHz GPS locked source.
 Another solution would be to use a REVDDS system.
-Its a pretty horrid looking assembly of parts as it "grew" over the years and were re-boxed several times, the last time to accomodate the 1W Qualcomm PA seen on the left.
+Its a pretty horrid looking assembly of parts as it "grew" over the years and was re-boxed several times, the last time to accomodate the 1W Qualcomm PA seen on the left.

 For portable operation a 60cm offset antenna shown here, was used with a dual mode feed.
 Best Dx with this gear was 350km while out /P. With signals also copied off the moon, when the 20m dish at Bochum in Germany was activated with 200W!